unloggedio/documentation/docs/0-Guttor.md

 # Guttor Icons & What they mean

-For every method in your code base, you will see different guttor icons.
+Once you install Unlogged, for each method in your code base, you will see different guttor icons.
+The code, record, replay lifecycle revolves around these 7 gutter icons.

-The below chart explains what these guttor icons mean and what you are expected to do.
+Here are different gutter icons and what they mean

 !!! noprocess "Application Not Running with Unlogged"

     This icon means that your application is not running with Unlogged.
-You can add the Unlogged dependency in your pom.xml or build.gradle, mvn clean package or gradle clean build and start debugging your application.
+You can add the Unlogged dependency in your pom.xml or build.gradle, mvn clean or gradle clean and start debugging your application.

+Check [Getting Started](/) section to know how to add the dependency.

 !!! process "Application Running with Unlogged"

     Once you see this icon, it means that your application is running with Unlogged.
 Now, you can invoke any method inside your Java code using Direct Invoke or call http end points using Postman, Swagger or UI.

+Use Postman, Swagger in case you are accessing these methods through http end points.
+You can even use your UI to send data to your application.

+You can use ```Direct Invoke``` inside the plugin to call any Java method directly.
+This will save you a lot of time in debugging deep within your code.

 !!! recording "Recording Available for methods"

     Once you execute a method, using either Direct Invoke, Postman, or Swagger, you will see this icon.
-It indicates that the method has the recorded data in the form of input and return values.
+It indicates that Unlogged has recorded input and return values for the method.

+Here is how you can check the recorded data

 !!! bolt "Execute Method"

     If you make code changes after a recording is done for a method, you will see a bolt icon.
-That means you can now hot-relaod the method and replay its previously recorded inputs.
+That means you can now hot-relaod the code changes within this method and replay its previously recorded inputs.

 !!! nodifference "Passing Case"